agiliq/snipe/README.md

 2. Editing has too many menu choices
 3. Upload ui has too many choices, doesn't integrate with dropbox.

-`snipe` hopes to make a more usabel screenshot tool.
+`snipe` hopes to make a more usable screenshot tool.